vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 12/08 - implement article comments for both ro/eng pages -x [3-4 days]
                          - design user profile page -x

-TO DO FOR TOMORROW 16/08 - implement article comments for the ro page, add validation.
+TO DO FOR TOMORROW 16/08 - implement article comments for the ro page, add validation. - ok
+                         - implement form captcha for blog comments - ok

 THINGS LEFT TO DO: - create official logo